 In the wake of the 2018 tax reform businesses MUST fully reimburse employees who use personal vehicles for work.
-The new tax code eliminates the federal deduction for unreimbursed business expenses until 2025.
+The changes in tax code have eliminated the federal deduction for unreimbursed business expenses until 2025.
 Employees will look more than ever to employers to fully cover their expenses.

 Car allowance and mileage guidelines for 2019